glassorg/platform-old/README.md

     X   2D Canvas usage from within 3D.
         Text Rendering within Canvas 2D.
         3D Effects.

+        GLTF Loader needs to use the new Mesh class.

         Need ability to create/delete a Texture and update it's src Move the field upload implementation into the general platform data/download